GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 filtering-before-combining approach, individual unit source deformations can have steep gradients that would be cancelled by neighbouring sources after combination.
-These steep gradients cause relatively high smoothing with the Kajiura filter.
+These steep gradients cause relatively high smoothing with the Kajiura filter, especially if `slip_edge_taper_width=0`.
 To avoid artefacts any discretization errors in this smoothing must cancel with those from neighbouring unit source deformations.